 Sutro Library (San Francisco)

-- In honor of our 100th year of serving the people of California, we invite you to color our collections!
-Look at our anniversary coloring book online or download a PDF file.
+In honor of our 100th year of serving the people of California, we invite you to color our collections!
+Download our anniversary coloring book (PDF).

 The Sutro Library (our San Francisco branch) holds the original collection of Adolph Sutro (1830–1898), California businessman and San Francisco mayor.
 The library has a large collection of publications and items dating from the 13th to the 21st centuries.
 It also has one of the largest genealogy collections in the U.S.